PowerDNS/pdns/docs/changelog/pre-4.0.rst

 queries/second) and in fact does so better than major other nameservers, giving more complete answers and being faster to boot.

-We invite ISPs who note recursor problems to record their problematic traffic and replay it using the tools described in `Tools to analyse DNS traffic <tools/analysis.md>`__ to discover if PowerDNS does a better job, and to let us know the results.
+We invited ISPs who noted recursor problems to record their problematic traffic and replay it using the tools described in "Tools to analyse DNS traffic" to discover if PowerDNS did a better job, and to let us know the results.

 Additionally, the bind2backend is almost ready to replace the stock bind